Marlborough Region, New Zealand

-Extending off the mainland are long, winding, gently ridged fingers of land.
+Extending off the mainland is long, winding, gently ridged fingers of land.
 Between these ridges, you’ll find the peaceful Marlborough Sounds.
 These Sounds provide the ferry route from Wellington on the North Island and a relaxed place to spend time along the water, either hiking, kayaking, or recuperating.
 Between the vineyards and the Sounds, we think the Marlborough Region is ideal for at least three nights during anyone’s holiday to New Zealand.

 Where to Stay in Marlborough, New Zealand:

 There are two main locations to stay here, offering two very different experiences.
 Inland, the town of Blenheim offers the closest access to vineyards and wine tours.
 This town sits in the middle of rolling, sunny, wide-open land with plenty of vineyards and agriculture.
 Due to the popularity of New Zealand wine, especially wine from this region, there are all kinds of accommodations in and near Blenheim, from basic hotels to luxurious 5-star lodges to charming B&Bs.
-But don’t let the number of accommodations fool you — Blenheim is a small town and the area around it isn’t densely populated.
-You can stay close to the vineyards and town, while still feeling like you’re in the midst of idyllic New Zealand countryside.
+But don’t let the number of accommodations fool you — Blenheim is a small town, and the area around it isn’t densely populated.
+You can stay close to the vineyards and town while still feeling like you’re in the midst of idyllic New Zealand countryside.

 The second major location to stay is in the Marlborough Sounds.
 Starting about a half-hour drive north of Blenheim, the Sounds extend out into Cook Strait towards the North Island.
 These waterways are peaceful and deep, bordered by low, forested ridgelines.
 Sounds are drowned river valleys and provide all sorts of bays, inlets, coves, and private accommodations that are accessible only by water or on foot.
-There are a couple of excellent 4-star lodges as well as several more basic 3-star mini-resorts and inns.
+There are a couple of excellent 4-star lodges and several more basic 3-star mini-resorts and inns.

 Where you choose to stay depends on why you’re here.
-If you’re here for the wine, then you should probably stay on the mainland near Blenheim.
-If you’re here for peace and quiet, a remote getaway, and lots of time by the water, then go into the Sounds.
+If you’re here for the wine, you should probably stay on the mainland near Blenheim.
+If you’re here for peace and quiet, a remote getaway, and lots of time by the water, go into the Sounds.
 There’s something magical about staying in a place that is only accessible by boat or on foot — you can be fully immersed in nature!
-Note that the Sounds have few sandy beaches — you’ll find small patches of sand or docks over the water allowing you access to swimming and boating.
+Note that the Sounds have few sandy beaches — you’ll find small patches of sand or docks over the water, allowing you access to swimming and boating.

 It is also possible to stay in one of these two places and visit the other on a day trip.
 Stay in the Sounds and then head to the mainland for a day of wine tasting (up to two hours by boat and vehicle) Or stay in the vineyards and then head over to the Sounds for a day hike or boat cruise.

 For more active types, the Sounds also offer a beautiful hiking trail that takes up to five days, allowing you to stay in comfortable accommodations each night and transport your bags by water taxi.
 You can do just one day, hiking the part of the trail that interests you most, or do several days.
 You can even combine hiking with mountain biking and kayaking along with different parts of the trail if you wish.
-With so many moorings, docks, and water taxi options, there are an infinite number of options to enjoy the track for all fitness levels.
+With so many moorings, docks, and water taxi options, there are infinite options to enjoy the track for all fitness levels.

 Of course, for those with enough time, our favorite way to enjoy the Marlborough area is to stay in both parts — inland amongst the vines for two or three nights and then in the Sounds in a remote coastal lodge for another two or three nights.
-That way, you can get the best of both worlds and have two very different experiences, close to one another!
+That way, you can get the best of both worlds and have two very different experiences close to one another!

 How to Get to Marlborough, New Zealand?

 You can reach Marlborough in several different ways.
-Probably the most popular is by rental car, from either Christchurch, Kaikoura, or Nelson.
+Probably the most popular is by rental car from either Christchurch, Kaikoura, or Nelson.
 From Nelson, it’s about 2 hours to Blenheim or — our favorite route — about 2.5 hours via the Queen Charlotte Drive.
-From Christchurch, you can drive or take a train about five hours to Marlborough.
+From Christchurch, you can drive or take a train for about five hours to Marlborough.
 From Kaikoura, which is between Christchurch and Blenheim, it’s about two hours driving or on a train.

 What to Do in the Marlborough Region of New Zealand:

 Wine and water!
-If it’s related to wine or water, then you can do it in the Marlborough Region of New Zealand.
+If it’s related to wine or water, you can do it in the Marlborough Region of New Zealand.

 In the Sounds, options for enjoying the water include motorboat cruising, sailing, fishing, kayaking, canoeing, swimming, SCUBA diving, and our favorite — night swimming in phosphorescent algae!
 When conditions are right, you’ll find the water glowing in the dark.
 Dive off a jetty into the Sounds and watch the water around you light up.
-If land-based bioluminescence is more your style, then you’ll find a few small glowworm grottos nestled in the dense forest near your accommodations.
+If land-based bioluminescence is more your style, you’ll find a few small glowworm grottos in the dense forest near your accommodations.

 One of our favorite and most popular touring options in Marlborough involves half a day of wine tasting and half a day cruising on the Sounds to taste the local delicacy — green shell mussels.
 That way, you get the best of both worlds.